 - (2) huge rolls of wide masking tape

-- (2) really cute paint brushes (they don't have a long handle and are much easier to hold for
+- (2) really cute paint brushes (they don't have a long handle and are much easier to hold for long periods of time)

 - gallon of Kilz odorless (smells like egg...but it goes away really fast!)